retrixe/concinnity/README.md

 ## Quick Start

-- Prerequisites: You must have a PostgreSQL database setup, and Golang, Node.js and corepack are needed to build the application.
+- Prerequisites: You must have a PostgreSQL/MariaDB database setup, and Golang, Node.js and corepack are needed to build the application.
 - To run the backend on a server:
   - Run `go build` in the `backend` folder to compile it.
   - Create a `config.json` in the same folder according to the section on [backend configuration](#backend).